(Thanks to Matthew Jordan for making this look so nice)

 Now the wacky world of professional wrestling, on the other hand, has paid respect to Ghostbusters on many occasions.
 Soon after the first Ghostbusters movie came out, Jerry "The King" Lawler was feuding with manager Jimmy Hart down in the Memphis territory.
 Hart became known as "The Wimp", a nickname given to him by Lawler and chanted by fans, and was the subject of the song "Wimpbusters", which was sung by Lawler to the tune of Ray Parker, Jr.'s hit "Ghostbusters".
 A music video was also made, featuring Lawler, legendary announcer Lance Russell, and wrestlers such as Randy Savage, Jimmy Valiant, Dutch Mantel, Tommy Rich, and Rufus R. Jones, along with footage of Lawler beating Hart and his "First Family".
 A very young Brian Christopher (Lawler's real-life son) also made an appearance as a young child being bullied, and another child is seen wearing a replica of Tully Blanchard's West Texas State jersey.
 Jerry Lawler would reference "Wimpbusters" years later on WWE Raw (more on that later).
 Here's an MP3 of the song for you to download, ripped from the video below.
 (Information in this section provided by Ghostbusters News.)

 That wasn't the only time Ghostbusters crossed-over with the Rock 'n' Wrestling Connection.
 One of the big highlights of that era was the animated series Hulk Hogan's Rock 'n' Wrestling, starring a then-unknown lowly voice actor by the name of Brad Garrett as the voice of the immortal one himself.
 In the episode "Ghost Wrestlers", Hulk Hogan and his crew use Ghostbusters-style equipment to help an old wrestler rid his boarding house of ghosts.
 (The back of the SP-speed VHS incorrectly says it's a retirement home.)
 What's rather surprising is that the actual Ray Parker Jr. song is used, but only eight seconds from the instrumental intro portion of it (at 2:30 in Part 2 below).
 Even though his vocals aren't used, Ray is listed in the end credits: "Ghostbusters, performed by Ray Parker, Jr., Courtesy of Arista Records".
 The series was produced by DiC, who also produced The Real Ghostbusters.
 The episode is available by itself on SP-speed VHS and is included with "Superfly Express" on WWF's EP-speed "Vol. 4" VHS release.
-(Note: In the video below, the audio is only coming from the left channel only, so your speakers are working fine.)
+(I uploaded more images to the Ghostbusters Wiki.)

 Around the same time the Hulk Hogan's Rock 'n' Wrestling series premiered on television, Koko B. Ware premiered in the World Wrestling Federation (WWF).
 Koko, best known for coming to the ring with a colorful bird named "Frankie", had a finishing move called the "Ghost Buster" (sometimes called the "Bird Buster"), which is described as follows: Brainbuster (Suplex): Put opponent in a Front Facelock, throw his right arm behind your neck, and grab his tights with your left hand; lift him straight up so he is inverted vertically above you, then fall straight down, driving him headfirst into the mat.
 Called the "Ghostbuster" by Koko B. Ware; also used as a finisher by the late "Captain Redneck" Dick Murdoch.